Elodie-kwan/project_DA/README.md

 - 'eda.Rmd' contains the exploratory data analysis of the cleaned dataset
 - 'analysis.Rmd' contains the analysis of our project.
 - 'concl.Rmd' contains the conclusion and limitations of our project
-  - The file 'concl.Rmd' cannot be knitted on its own as it includes the annexe part.
+  - The file 'concl.Rmd' cannot be knitted on its own as it includes the annex part.
 In this section, some chunck code from others 'child' files are required.
 - 'report.Rmd' is used to put our different parts of the project together.
+  - We recommand knitting into an HTML file for better visualisation.
+Knitting to pdf also works.

 # Use our code
 In order to run the whole report, one has to knit the file named 'report.Rmd'.
 It can be knitted into html or pdf without any problem.